6 Medicinal Trees for Stiff Joints and Pain

 Herbal actions of Cornus spp.: Alterative, antidiarrheal, antipyretic, astringent, hepatic, and diuretic.

 Trembling Aspen (Populus tremuloides)

-The inner bark and stem bark is harvested in the spring.
+The inner bark and stem bark are harvested in the spring.
 It is prepared in a decoction using 2 tsp. of herb to 1 cup of water.
 Or prepare as a tincture.

 Willow (Salix spp.)

-The bark from one year old wood is collected in spring as the sap begins to rise, but before leaf break.
-The bark is striped from the young branches and dried.
+The bark from one-year-old wood is collected in spring as the sap begins to rise but before the leaf break.
+The bark is stripped from the young branches and dried.
 It can be tinctured or used as a decoction.